 It took me a while to love my Instant Pot.
 But now that I do – truly, madly, deeply – comes the next big question.
 What accessories do I need to go with my favourite kitchen appliance?

-5 Instant Pot Accessories you need to buy
+Instant Pot Accessories – Do you need them all?

 There a ton of options out there, and if you go onto one of the hundreds of Facebook forums you will see what I mean.
 But going through lists of other people’s “top must-have Instant Pot Accessories,” I wonder if I really need all this extra stuff in my kitchen.